There are two ways to create a Model in Gradient, and both can be done via the web UI or CLI:

 Whether you use the Web UI or CLI, you've now successfully uploaded a Model into Gradient!

 Note: Uploaded Models will not be associated with an Experiment.
-Only individual model files are supported at this time.

 Now that you have a Model, whether uploaded or generated by running an Experiment, read on to learn how you can use it to create a Deployment.